- 1. Shoe size

 6. Growing and shrinking breasts

 A woman's breasts go through some big (and little) changes during and after pregnancy.

 "They get bigger at first, because the dormant fat tissue in the breast gets replaced by functional tissue" in preparation for breastfeeding, Cackovic said.

 But these larger breasts don't last forever.
 "After a woman stops breastfeeding, that functional tissue atrophies, because it's not being used anymore," Cackovic said.
 "And then it's not immediately replaced by fat, because the fat is already gone."

-If the woman gets pregnant again, then the process will repeat.
-And if the woman gains a lot of weight after a pregnancy, then she'll replace those fat cells in her breasts.
+If the woman gets pregnant again, then the process will repeat, and if she gains a lot of weight after a pregnancy, then she'll replace those fat cells in her breasts.
 "But generally, if somebody is a very fit person and doesn't gain weight, then [her breasts] are going to stay smaller at that point," Cackovic said.

-Crunching the numbers, the authors suggested that up to half of the breast cancer risk in developing countries could be cut if women had as many babies as they did in developing countries, and two-thirds of that risk reduction was due to breastfeeding.
-(There are, however, other benefits associated with having fewer kids.)
+Crunching the numbers, the authors suggested that up to half of the breast cancer risk in developed countries could be cut if women had as many babies as they did in developing countries, and two-thirds of that risk reduction was due to breastfeeding.
+There are, however, other benefits associated with having fewer kids.

 The good news is that while stretch marks stick around, they do get much lighter over time.
 "They usually do fade out in one to two years," Cackovic said.
 However, "if the woman gets pregnant again, or gains or loses a lot of weight again, they may become more pronounced."